hoss-java/git-hooks/README.md

 >```

 ## How to install and activating git hooks
-This repository contains 6 files and a readme
+This repository contains 6 files and a readme and a DECK sample file
 > * `commit-msg`
 > * `commit-msg-decklink.shinc`
 > * `commit-msg-format.shinc`